This back to school season let's save money by creating the ultimate back to school budget that will stick, shall we?

 - Create a Back To School Budget with all the information you have gathered.

-These are the helpful tips to create the ultimate back to school budget that will help you stick to your budget this BTS season.
+These are the helpful tips to create the ultimate back to school budget that will help you stick to your budget this back to school season.
 Remember to keep it simple and stick to your budget.
 The point of a budget is to help you not overspend and have more control of your money.

-Believe me, BTS season can be challenging when it comes to NOT overspending your money.
-What other tips do you have when it comes to creating a BTS budget?
-How do you make it work?
+Believe me, back to school shopping season can be challenging when it comes to NOT overspending your money.